jamktiko/ruingame/ProjectDocumentation/GDD.md

 Humans exploit the resources and the people of a newfound continent, possibly leading to the end of the world.
 Humanity’s greed leads them to a ruin which holds in it an ancient eldritch force that will run rampant unless a solution to put it to rest is found quickly.
 Player character will be one of the people sent to the Ruin to find answers and solutions before it is too late.

 # Gameplay

 ## Design Pillars

-**Replayability:** Short enough playthrough time, every playthrough is unique, unlockables.
+**Replayability: **Short enough playthrough time, every playthrough is unique, unlockables.

-**Challenging:** Easy to learn, hard to master.
-Difficulty settings, the player never feels like the game is like a walk in a park.
+**Challenge: **Easy to learn, hard to master.
+Difficulty settings, the player never feels like the game is like a walk in a park

+Key mechanics

-**Combat:** Combat is fluid, intuitive and dynamic.
+**Combat: **Combat is fluid, intuitive and dynamic.
 Different skills and combat styles.

-**Visuals:** Appealing art style that fits the world and its various environments.
+**Visuals: **Appealing art style that fits the world and its various environments.
 Vibrant world above the ground, dark and grim world under the ground, cel-shading.

-**Character progression:** Multiclassing system akin to pen & paper roleplaying games.
+**Character progression: **Multiclassing system akin to pen & paper roleplaying games.
 Different characters with different combat styles and build paths.
 Multiple feats and skills to open.

 ## Combat

 Basic combat principle:

-	Damage:
+	Critical chance

+	Damage

 	Flat Resistance

 	Percentual Resistance

-	Health:
+	Health

-## Classes
+## Skills

-Class Name : Warrior

-Description: Warrior from foreign lands

-Stats:

-	Health:

-	Attack Speed:

-	Movement Speed:

-	Sprint Speed:
+### Skill Pool : “Warrior”

 Skills:

-	Q: Whirlwind, damages enemies in a 270 degree arc and knocks them back
+	Whirlwind, damages enemies in a 270 degree arc and knocks them back

-	E: Stance Change: Changes between Aggressive and Defensive stances

-	R: Ultimate Thrust: Charges a mighty thrust that pierces enemies in a line and affects      a large area depending on the charge time.
+    Ultimate Thrust: Charges a mighty thrust that pierces enemies in a line and affects a large area depending on the charge time.

+    Stance Change: Changes between Aggressive and Defensive stances

-	Shift: Shield Bash, evades enemy attacks.
+	Shield Bash, evades enemy attacks, gives temporary hit points.

+### Skill Pool : “Rogue”

+Skills:

+    Throw knives in a cone in front of you damaging enemies inside the cone.

+    Causes a bleed effect on the enemies hit.

+    Higher crit chance.

+     \
+Dash through the enemy damaging them.
+Gain crit chance against the enemies you dash through.

+### Skill pool : “Make”

+Skills:

+    Firestrike area of effect hit that causes enemies to take DoT damage.

+    Blizzard area of effect that causes enemies inside it to be slowed down and take damage.

+    Short distance teleportation.

+Weapons

+After choosing your skills, you get to select your weapon to suit your needs out of 3 weapons: Long Sword, Dagger and Staff.

+### LS

+Type: Melee

+Damage: TBD \
+Attack speed: 100

+Passive: TBD

+### Dagger

+Type: Melee

+Damage: TBD
+Attack speed: 140

+Passive: Increased crit chance

+### Staff

+Type: Range

+Damage: TBD
+Attack speed: 100

+Passive: TBD

+## Status Effects

+DoT damage
+Vulnerability (Increased crit chance)

+Slow movement

+Reduced flat reduction

 ## Core Loop

-Start a run, choose a class, defeat the enemies to level up and collect artifacts, beat the level by defeating the final boss and use gained xp to get new feats, start a new run...
+Start a run, choose 3 skills, choose a weapon, defeat the enemies to upgrade your skills and collect artifacts, beat the level by defeating the final boss and use gained xp to get new feats, start a new run...

 ## Mechanics & Dynamics

 **Basic attack:** Basic attack is the quick versatile always available combat mechanic for beating the poor creatures that end up between you and the exit to the next stage.
 It includes a simple attack combo that depends on the weapon you have equipped.
-Basic attack combos include animations, area of effect, range, damage, length of combo and other special effects caused by the attacks. <span style="text-decoration:underline;">Example</span>: _Class: Nightblade.
-Name: Whirling death.
-Effect: Rapid strikes alternating between the two light bladed weapons, picking up attack speed while combo goes on.
-Combo length: max 10 hits.
-Damage: Low damage slowly tapering down further in the combo.
-Special effect: Inflict vulnerability increasing damage taken by all sources._
+Basic attack combos include animations, area of effect, range, damage, length of combo and other special effects caused by the attacks.

-**Skills:** Skills are active abilities given to the player character from the decisions made when acquiring classes.
+**Skills:**.
 Skills are the primary combat mechanic besides basic attack combos.
-Each class gives their unique set of skills to pick from and build your own unique build for the run.
-Skills include multiple different similar versions of itself to make it possible to be used by a variety of weapons.
-Skill includes animation, area of effect, range, damage and other special effects caused by it. <span style="text-decoration:underline;">Example</span>: _class: Infiltrator.
-Name: Barb shot.
-Effect: Shoots an arrow with barb wire attached to it entangling the enemy hit by the skill.
-Enemies movement speed is reduced, they take initial damage on being hit and gain stack of bleed debuff._
+Skill includes animation, area of effect, range, damage and other special effects caused by it.

 **Artifacts:** Artifacts are rarities found in the world around the long-forgotten temples and ruins of the olden civilization that you are exploring.
 They are semi randomly encountered within the world, elite enemies/bosses and secret rooms.
 Artifacts include rarity, special effects, etc. <span style="text-decoration:underline;">Example</span>: _Feather of phoenix.
 Once during the run when the player character dies a large amount of damage is inflicted to enemies around the player and player character is reborn in the middle of it._

 **Feats:** Feats are passive abilities changing base stats of the player character from the start of each run.
 They are unlocked with currency collected over every play through.
 The currency is used to advance in a varied “feat tree” unlocking these passive traits for future use.

-**Levels: **Levels refer to the skill of the character in all the different classes it has during the run.
-Whenever a stage is cleared the player can level-up in a new class or continue leveling up on one of the ones the character already has advanced in.

-**Weapons:** Each class either brings its own weapons to the character or swaps out previous  weapons attached to the player character, for example if the previous class had one dagger as weapon but the new class would add dual dagger instead of adding dual daggers it updates the old weapon set.

-**Ancient tech points: **Currency collected over multiple runs of the game.
-Whenever a run finishes, is it because of early death or beating the game the player saves this currency to spend on the menu (“Overworld?”) to advance character in some ways or to unlock more things to appear during game play.
+**Ancient tech points/Experience points: **Currency collected over multiple runs of the game.
+Whenever a run finishes, is it because of early death or beating the game the player saves this currency to spend on the menu (“Overworld?”) to advance the character in some ways or to unlock more things to appear during gameplay.

-**Class-system: **Class system will include base classes to select from at the start, along the playthrough player will gain a level at the end of each stage that they will spend on either picking up new class to their build or to advance further in one of the current classes in the build.
-Adding a new class to the build will create a hybrid class based on the original class and the new class added. <span style="text-decoration:underline;">Example</span>: _Player starts the playthrough with the Warrior class and after the first stage decides to add a level of Wizard to the build.
-This causes the first class Warrior and the second class Wizard to morph into a new hybrid class Spellblade.
-Spellblade will have features of both Warrior and Wizard._

-**Weapon enhancing: **When a weapon is enchanted it will add effects to it that might not normally be possible to achieve with that weapon set
+**Equipment enhancing: **A table where you can choose between enhancing your weapon’s damage or your max hit points by a small amount.

 **Secret rooms:** Secret rooms are randomly generated secret areas that need to be actively found by the player, they can be hidden by a mossy entrance, a waterfall, secret activated lift or a fake trap.
-Secret rooms always include something interesting that helps with the playthrough and sometimes pieces of lore that can’t be found anywhere else in the game.
+Secret rooms always include something interesting that helps with the playthrough (like an Artifact) and sometimes pieces of lore that can’t be found anywhere else in the game.

 ## Core Diagram